jwllee/predicting-alignment-algorithm-performance-using-machine-learning/README.md

 - us: microseconds
 - spelling mistakes with statistics categories exist to correspond exactly to the actual code.
 For example, `Length of the orignal trace`.
 - clock time refers to the time from the start of the Java program till the end
+- traces are unique and multiple cases can have the same trace
+- in `prom-iter-stats.csv`, open, valid, and rejected alignment counts should sum to no. of aligned trace